 A mental health disorder is often referred to as mental illness.
 It is a condition in which there is a mental abnormality or impairment that causes a disability or disruptions in normal behavior.
 Mental illness typically impairs not only a person’s behavior, but it may also impair his or her emotions, judgment, or the way that the individual copes with the world.
 Mental health disorders can occur due to various causes, ranging from injury or infection to genetics to developmental problems in the womb.
 By developing an understanding of the various mental health disorders, students and adults are better able to interact with and help improve the lives of impaired individuals.
+In order to help, we have constructed a guide to mental health disorders.

+The first disorder we’re going to discuss in our guide to mental health disorders is anxiety.
 Anxiety is a common emotional reaction in which a person feels worried, agitated or even nervous.
 These reactions are natural and they play an important part in one’s ability to sense danger.
 It is not, however, natural for anxiety to occur regularly on a chronic basis.
 When this occurs, it can interfere with a person’s ability to function in terms of his or her professional and personal life.
 Chronic anxiety affects one’s mental health and represents a series of mental health disorders known as anxiety disorders.
 Common symptoms associated with anxiety disorders include shortness of breath, upset stomach, heart palpitations, diminished ability to concentrate, fear, and muscle tension.
 Several disorders are categorized as anxiety disorders including post-traumatic stress disorder, obsessive compulsive disorder, and general anxiety disorder.

 Attention Deficit Hyperactivity Disorder